HumanSignal/label-studio/README.md

 | Segmentation | Separate the portions of a time series event in a useful way |

-## Integrate with machine learning models
+## Set up machine learning models with Label Studio

 Connect your favorite machine learning framework using the Label Studio Machine Learning SDK.
 Follow these steps:
 1. Start your own machine learning backend server.
 See [more detailed instructions](label_studio/ml/README.md),